operate-first/curator/README.md

 To generate a report manually, run the `generate_report()` PostgreSQL function on the database.
 The function takes a single argument specifying the time period over which to aggregate the collected data, which can be either *day*, *week*, or *month*.
 For instance, to generate a report for the current week, run `generate_report('week')`.

 ### Installation and Configuration
 1. To install Curator, run `install.sh`.
-This will prompt you to enter the configuration variables.
+This will first prompt you to opt-in or opt-out S3, and then prompt you to enter the configuration variables needed.

       a.
-To update the configuration later, edit `config.env`.
-The following configuration variables are
-   required:

-     - `BACKUP_SRC` -- the path to the directory you want to back up
-     - `BACKUP_DST` -- the bucket name and path for backup destination
-     - `S3_ENDPOINT` -- your S3 API endpoint
-     - `BUCKET_NAME` -- the bucket name for unzipped files

-    Also provide information for all database related variable in `config.env` listed below.

-       `DATABASE_NAME`, `DATABASE_USER`, `DATABASE_PASSWORD`, `HOST_NAME`, `PORT_NUMBER`
+At any time you can change the configuration by edit `Documentation/config/config.env` and `Documentation/credentials/credentials.env`

    Optionally, you may set: